-Not only is the whole food menu able to be ordered for takeaway, but the entire 300-strong packaged beer offering at Odd Culture is also.
-Rock up or call 02 9360 0088 to place an order.
+Not only is the whole food menu able to be ordered for takeaway and delivery at this Darlo beer lovers' second home, but a huge selection of packaged brews from the upstairs bar, Odd Culture, is also.
+Rock up, call 02 9360 0088 or place an order on the website.

-Chips and guac, ceviche, tacos and other Latin American favourites can be picked up from this Paddo small bar, and the crew will shortly be offering home delivery, not just of food, but of beers, wines and cocktails, too.
+Chips and guac, ceviche, tacos and other Latin American favourites can be picked up or delivered from this Paddo small bar for lunch and dinner, along with a range of their cocktails.
 View the full menu here.

-This spunky Glebe wine bar is now doing takeaway, pick-up and a special drive-through service on its At Home Yum Cha special.
+This spunky Glebe wine bar is now doing takeaway, pick-up and a special drive-through service of its Timbah goes Thai menu, which you can check out on Instagram.
 Call 02 9571 7005 to order.

 David Bae and Tony, the owners of this Surry Hills pan-Asian newcomer, are delivering food to customers within a one-kilometre radius of the restaurant themselves.
 Get Korean fried chicken, kimchi fried rice and other goodies by calling 02 9280 3637 from 5pm.

-The Redfern pub will be operating as a convenience store, selling essentials like fresh food, pantry staples, toilet paper and sanitiser, as well as beer, wine and liquor.
+The Redfern pub is now operating as a convenience store, selling essentials like fresh food, pantry staples, toilet paper and sanitiser, as well as beer, wine and liquor.

-Our 2020 Time Out Bar Award winner for Best Wine Bar is in the process of moving its entire selection to an online store and offering free same-day delivery on all orders place before 3pm to the Inner West.
+Our 2020 Time Out Bar Award winner for Best Wine Bar has moved its epic selection to an online store and offering free delivery on all orders more than $75 to the Inner West.

 Wolli Creek's destination-worthy Asian smokehouse has pivoted fully to takeaway and delivery and expanded their operating hours, with a newly devised menu of individual mains and family meals available for lunch and dinner daily.
 Place an order for pick-up by calling 02 9599 8712 or request delivery via Uber Eats.